Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Experiments

 \subsubsection{Data Collection}

-Our dataset consists of stereo-images taken of 252 clusters along with their caliper measurements.
+Our dataset consists of stereo-images of 532 clusters along with their respective caliper measurements collected over three years.
 The data was collected at the University of Massachusetts Amherst Cold Spring Orchard.
-The clusters were evenly distributed between three apple varieties of Gala, Honeycrisp, and Fuji.
-Each cluster was imaged on four different days spread out over an eight day period: 05/18/2021, 05/21/2021, 05/23/2021, and 05/25/2021, which we refer to as Day 1, Day 4, Day 6, and Day 8 respectively.
-During data collection, the clusters were tagged with an AprilTag and each fruitlet assigned a unique id to track across multiple days.
-A human manually operated the hand-held stereo camera (Fig. \ref{fig:inhand_camera}), collecting a sequence of images of each cluster (Fig. \ref{fig:sequence_example}).
-A single image from each cluster per day was then manually selected and used for sizing evaluation, while the remaining were used to train the detection, segmentation, and association networks.
+Each cluster was imaged three times over a period of five days, represented as Day 1, Day 3, and Day 5.
+The breakdown of dates and varietals can be seen in Table~\ref{table:dataset_div}.
+Prior to data collection, the clusters were selected and tagged with an AprilTag and the fruitlets were individually labelled following the process described in Section~\ref{sec:cluster_sample}.
+A human manually operated the hand-held stereo camera (Fig. \ref{fig:inhand_camera}), collecting a sequence of images of each cluster.
+For evaluation, one to two images from each cluster per day were manually selected, representing an apple grower taking one to two images as described in Section~\ref{sec:image_capture}.
 Hand measurements were collected for each fruitlet using a digital caliper (Fig. \ref{fig:caliper_example}).

-Taking measurements with hand calipers naturally results in random errors.
+Taking measurements with calipers naturally results in random errors.
 This is because the measurement will very as the caliper is rotated around the fruitlet as a result of its asymmetrical shape.
-As well, the measurements are dependant on how hard the caliper is closed around the fruitlet, which can easily change on different days.
-With no exact quantifiable number to express this variation, we asked apple growers how much this measurement can vary.
-Their response was between 1-1.5mm for two separate measurements of the same fruit on the same day.
-This is significant as the sizing process specified by the Fruitlet Growth Model begins when fruitlets are as small as 6mm.
-This further demonstrates the need for alternative solutions.
+As well, the measurements are dependant on how hard the caliper is closed around the fruitlet, which can easily change from day to day and from person to person.
+To quantitatively asses this variation, we collected 45 fruitlets equally distributed between small ($<$~8mm), medium ($>$~8mm and $<$~12mm) and large ($>$~12mm) sizes.
+For each fruitlet, we measured its diameter 5 times using calipers, and recorded the difference between the maximum and minimum sizes.
+The average difference for the small, medium, and large fruitlets were 0.50mm, 0.34mm, and 0.71mm respectively.
+The maximum differences were 2.31mm, 0.52mm, and 1.85mm respectively.
+These measurement inconsistencies further demonstrate the need for alternative solutions.